 First on our list of cheap places to live and travel in Europe is Cádiz in the southwest of Spain in Andalucía.
 Cádiz boasts historically interesting places all over the city with archaeological remains dating back more than 3100 years making Cádiz the oldest, continuously inhabited settlement in Europe.
 Combine this with great weather, great seafood, awesome events and affordable prices help to make Cádiz a great place to spend time as a visitor or longer-term resident.

-There is a plethora of options when discussing Cádiz, but being a coastal city, let’s start off with the seafood.
+There are a plethora of options when discussing Cádiz, but being a coastal city, let’s start off with the seafood.
 There are a number of interesting markets in Cádiz such as Mercado Central de Abastos.
-The Mercado is the oldest 'covered' market in all of Spain, here you will find beautiful, fresh seafood and tapas, an absolute must try!
+The Mercado is the oldest 'covered' market in all of Spain, here you will find beautiful, fresh seafood and tapas, an absolute must-try!

 Unlike many interesting destinations for travel, something that sets this place apart is that Cádiz has been able to retain much of the architecture and appearance of the past, giving it a nice contrast to places rammed with tourists where the 'attractions' are younger than the tourists...